Happy Circles II – My new experiment in random colour placement

 My Crochet Flower Collage: Fresh Spring Craft Ideas

 Last year I already fell in love with one of her Christmas designs.
 Due to my eye problems, however, I didn’t have the patience to make it.
 This time Summer Flowers caught my eye.
-It is one of the greeting cards and available for free on her website.
+It is a pattern for a greeting card that shows a bunch of roses, tucked in a paper bag.
+The pattern is available for free on her website and I just had to try it!

 • Hobbii Rainbow Cotton 8/4 (160 m / 50 g)